 Enhances The Flavors

 You thought I was joking when I said grilled food tastes nice, didn’t you?
 Well, I did say it partly as a joke, but it got me thinking; does grilled food taste better?
 So, I did my research, and it turns out I’m right!
 Grilling on a BBQ can enhance the flavors in meat and veg.
-The extreme heat helps caramelize the food and bring out the natural taste from the sugars inside.
+The extreme heat helps to caramelize the food and bring out the natural taste from the sugars inside.
 Also, you get that charred taste which adds additional flavoring too.
 Seriously, you could grill a chicken with no seasoning, and the charring will make it far tastier than a plain pan-fried chicken breast.
 To add to this, grilling helps cook food evenly without it drying out – adding to the taste once more!

 Unfortunately, you can’t grill everything you eat.
 But, if you’re ever making a meat or fish dish, I strongly advise you fire up the grill.
 After all, you can see how beneficial it is for you!